Advance Registration: June 26 to July 16, 2023

 Consider taking a First-Year Seminar.

 First-Year Seminars provide students with the opportunity for close personal interaction with a faculty member in a small-cl ass setting devoted to a significant intellectual endeavor.
-They may also fulfill General Education and/or Cross-Cultural Perspective requirements.
+They may also fulfill Liberal Arts and Sciences requirements.

 To find first-year seminars in Path@Penn, use Advanced Search and Course Attribute “AUFS”

-Do not register for any courses on a pass/fail basis other than Wharton 1010.
+Do not register for any courses on a pass/fail basis.

 Do not panic if you do not get all of your requested courses.